Other Name(s)

 - the accessibility of the transformer rock which ensures that people can touch it and that those who can hear, can listen to it sing, cry and drum;

-- archeological remnants of the habitation site including evidence of rectangular pit/ long houses of long-term occupation with remains of post, hearth and floor features, trade goods, storage, food, and spiritual activity;
+- archaeological remains of the habitation site including evidence of a rectangular house that is a cross between a pit house and a long house, and evidence of long-term occupation as exemplified by the presence of post, hearth and floor features, trade goods, storage features, food remains, and evidence of spiritual activity;

-- traditional use of the site by elders for passing on oral history.
+- traditional use of the site by elders for passing on oral history and its ongoing recognition as a place of continuing value to the Stó:lo.

 Recognition